strojure/fitter/README.md

 Minimal component is just a function receiving system “map” of other component instances and returning this component instance.
-The system “map” supports only `ILookup` interface.
+The system “map” supports only `ILookup` interface, see [system-test].
 All lookups instantiate requested components and form a dependency between components dynamically. (!)
 All components are tightly coupled together by system key names.

+[system-test]: test/strojure/fitter/system_test.clj

 Complete component defines its start, stop and suspend behaviour.